 |Leave of Absence available||Yes|

-- complete at least three years equivalent full-time study.
-The accelerated option allows full time domestic and international students to complete the degree in less than three years by completing electives in the Summer and Winter Semesters
+- complete at least three years of equivalent full-time study.
+The accelerated option allows full time domestic and international students to complete the degree in less than three years by completing electives in Summer and Winter Semesters

 - complete a total of 360 credit points comprising 16 law core subjects and 8 law electives